 First Toll Integrated Systems (TIS) opens in the Philadelphia area to manufacture and supply quality engineered construction components and related services.

-Toll Brothers extends into the mortgage industry with Westminster Mortgage in Delaware, now named TBI Mortgage, and serving 20 states.
+Toll Brothers extends into the mortgage industry with Westminster Mortgage in Delaware, now named Toll Brothers Mortgage Company, and serving 20 states.

 Bob and Bruce Toll are awarded Builder of the Year by Professional Builder magazine.